DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Related Work

 Recognizing this rigidity, a third paradigm of human-in-the-loop supervision has been explored (Figure~\ref{fig: Related Work}c-d).
 This brings the user back into the process, but typically in a supervisory role.
 The interaction is often turn-based, with users and agents taking sequential control~\cite{huangPrompt2TaskAutomatingUI2025, yeInteractionIntelligenceDeep2025}, or it requires users to configure a structured plan like a visual workflow upfront~\cite{yinOperationCognitionAutomatic2025, zhongHelpVizAutomaticGeneration2021}.
-While an improvement, this maintains a rigid separation that creates significant challenges for effective collaboration.
-From the perspective of Norman's theory, the turn-based model widens the``gulf of execution"~\cite{normanDesignEverydayThings2013}, forcing users to translate their fluid goals into discrete instructions and conflicting with HCI guidelines that emphasize continuous alignment~\cite{morrisHCIAGI2025} and support for``small tweaks"~\cite{vaithilingamDynaVisDynamicallySynthesized2024}.
+While an improvement, this paradigm maintains a rigid separation that creates significant challenges for effective collaboration.
+From the perspective of Norman's theory, the turn-based model widens the ``gulf of execution''~\cite{normanDesignEverydayThings2013}, forcing users to translate their fluid goals into discrete instructions.
+This approach conflicts with HCI guidelines that emphasize continuous alignment~\cite{morrisHCIAGI2025} and support for ``small tweaks''~\cite{vaithilingamDynaVisDynamicallySynthesized2024}, causing the system to miss granular needs—the ``last mile'' of personalization that remains inaccessible without active human engagement.